 “Promoting social cohesion, so that diversity is seen as a benefit rather than a threat, is investing in sustaining peace.
 As societies become more multi-cultural, multi-ethnic and multi-religious, people must feel that their identities are valued, even as they feel a sense of belonging to the larger community.”

-Every day, The Hunger Project empowers communities around the world to end their own hunger and poverty through sustainable and women-centered strategies that work from the bottom up.
+Every day, we partner around the world to end their own hunger and poverty through sustainable and women-centered strategies that work from the bottom up.
 Promoting and ensuring social cohesion across communities is a key element of our strategy.
 Our programs build social cohesion by building local capacity to prevent and mitigate violence through peaceful means that emphasize good governance and human rights.

 Worldwide, conflict has become a major cause of hunger.
 Therefore, the achievement of our mission rests on our ability to promote cohesive communities where peace can be sustained in the long run, and where all members feel empowered in their quest toward peaceful, healthier, more sustainable and self-reliant lives.